haraldreingruber/blog/pair-programming-tour.md

 ### How does it work?

-The idea is simple: You provide room and board.
+The idea is simple: You (your employer) provide room and board.
 I pair/mob with you for a couple of days/weeks.
 We do it because we both expect to gain.

 ### Why would a skilled developer offer his services for free?